besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 ### Cloud-init

 Proxmox allows you to build a VM with Cloud-init support.
 It does this by creating a [local cdrom device drive](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) where you can place customizations during build time.
 From the official Proxmox [documentation](https://pve.proxmox.com/wiki/Cloud-Init_Support#_preparing_cloud_init_templates) this process is not very clear how it can be done during image building.
 What we need to do is to just create this drive and leave it empty.
-It will be filled with customization data during proivisionng time later from Terraform.
+It will be filled with customization data during provisioning time later from Terraform.

 Cloud-init, while running as a service in the new VMs, will pick up the content of this drive and customize the VM.
 This is also part of the [packer plugin capabilities](https://www.packer.io/docs/builders/proxmox/iso#cloud_init) that allowed me to have all of the build process in a single run.